devplayer0/fyp/presentation/slides.md

 trying a hardware-based approach.

-Many open-source tools exist for running code on Cortex-M*-based boards, `libopencm3` is a lightweight library which doesn't provide hardware abstraction, but definitions and simple routines to access to all of the ARM, Cortex-M4 and STM32Fxx peripherals, along with tooling to build and flash firmware images.
+Many open-source tools exist for running code on Cortex-M*-based boards, `libopencm3` is a lightweight library which fulfills this requirement, along with tooling to build and flash firmware images.
 With this, it would be ideal to generate a "universal" firmware that can run without modification in both gem5 and in hardware.